European-XFEL/howToMiddlelayer/source/connect_reconnect.rst

                 connections = yield from wait_for(gather(*devices_to_connect),
                                                    timeout=2)

-By using :func:`karabo.middlelayer.gather`, we simultaneously execute all the tasks in `devices_to_connect` and await their outcomes.
+By using :func:`karabo.middlelayer.gather` and :func:`karabo.middlelayer.background`, we simultaneously execute all the tasks in `devices_to_connect` and await their outcomes.

 Following this design, we can update the watchdog to check on all the devices:
 ::